 Dermatitis simply means skin inflammation, but it embraces a range of ailments.
 In most people, the early stages of dermatitis are characterized by red, dry, and itchy skin.
-More serious dermatitis may result in crusty scales or blisters that ooze fluid.
+More serious dermatitis may result in crusty scales, painful cracks, or blisters that ooze fluid.
 Since many things can irritate the skin, a doctor will try to narrow the diagnosis to a specific category of dermatitis, even though treatment is similar for most types of skin irritation and inflammation.

 Allergic contact dermatitis is a skin allergy to something that touches the skin, even if only briefly.
 An example of allergic contact dermatitis is poison ivy.
 It only has to touch the skin for a brief moment to cause dermatitis.
 Many other plants can cause allergic contact dermatitis, such as certain flowers, herbs, fruits, and vegetables.
 Other causes of allergic contact dermatitis include: fragrances, hair dyes, metals, rubber, formaldehyde (used as a preservative in many products), and skin care products.

 Nummular dermatitis consists of distinctive coin-shaped red plaques that are most commonly seen on the legs, hands, arms, and torso.
 It is more common in men than in women, and the peak age of onset is between 55 and 65.
 Living in a dry environment or taking frequent very hot showers can cause this condition.

 Atopic dermatitis is the most common form of eczema.
 It causes the skin to itch, scale, swell, and sometimes blister.
 This type of eczema usually runs in families and is often associated with allergies, asthma, and stress.
 Defects in the skin barrier, allowing moisture out and germs in, may also come into play.